Loren A. Smith: Biography

-Federal judicial service
+Federal Judicial Service

-Smith was appointed a judge of the United States Court of Federal Claims by President Ronald Reagan on July 11, 1985, and entered duty on September 12, 1985.
+Smith was appointed a judge of the United States Court of Federal Claims by President Ronald Reagan and confirmed by the Senate on July 1, 1985, and entered duty on September 12, 1985.
 He was designated Chief Judge on January 14, 1986, also by President Reagan.
-After serving 15 years as Chief Judge, Smith took senior status on July 10, 2000.
+After serving 15 years as chief judge, Smith took senior status on July 10, 2000.